 - Learning about lyric writing – What makes a great first line?
 What makes a great chorus?
 (The verses of the song are like climbing up a mountain.
 The chorus is the view from the top.
 When you get to the top, the view better be worth the climb!)

 - Learning about melody writing – A ‘singable’ melody is more memorable.
 A great ‘hook’ is a brief, irresistible bit of music that the listener will remember even after hearing your song only once.

 - Discussion of the ‘business’ of songwriting, including publishing, royalties, song placement, etc.

-The workshop will also include some work with two professional musicians (bass and piano/keyboard )as well as Kieran on guitar, and participants can showcase some of the material they have worked written both individually and collectively in a final performance, open to the public, that will also be recorded on video.
+At the end of the course, participants will showcase some of the material they have written, both individually and collectively, in a final performance, open to the public.
 Participants are encouraged to invite family and friends along!